 Advocacy groups who claim that being overweight is not harmful to your health are dead wrong.
 The link between obesity and CAD is as clear as the link between smoking and CAD.
 A study looking at body mass index, or BMI – a calculation of body fat based on a person’s height and weight – shows that for every 5 percent increase in BMI, your risk of heart attack, sudden cardiac death and other adverse heart events goes up by 39 percent.
-Find out what your BMI is.
-If it’s greater than 25, get serious about bringing it down into the healthy range of 19 to 25.
+IF your BMI is greater than 25, get serious about bringing it down into the healthy range of 19 to 25.

 - High blood pressure

 We don’t always know what causes high blood pressure, but studies do tell us that treating it prevents strokes, heart failure and CAD.
 Get your blood pressure checked every year to make sure it doesn’t sneak up on you.
 If it’s getting into the pre-hypertensive range (> 120/80) or the high range (> 140/90), work with your doctor to find the right combination of lifestyle changes and medications to lower your blood pressure.